Drawings on this page are from my online or live seminar

 The problem is this

-The water will go up the pipe that is not air locked and you believe there is no air, so we want to blame something else.
+The water will go up the pipe that is not airlocked, and you believe there is no air, so we want to blame something else.

 This is how the Water will flow when purged

-Once the radiation and piping are purged it will get rid of the air and the unit will heat fine.
+Once the radiation and piping are purged, it will get rid of the air, and the unit will heat fine.

-For cabinet convectors and baseboard, the radiation should slope slightly toward the vent side of the radiation so the air can move to the highpoint and get vented out.
+For cabinet convectors and baseboard, the radiation should slope slightly toward the vent side of the radiation so the air can move to the high point and get vented out.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as a professional should review it.